Home Attractions The Big Chicken

 The Big Chicken in the 1960’s before it was a KFC

 Soon after it was complete, the 56-foot tall towering landmark became a reference point and local favorite, and phrases like “turn left at the big chicken” or “just one mile south of the big chicken” became common.
-A few years after construction of the big chicken, Davis sold Johnny Reb’s to his brother in 1966, who later turned it into a franchise of KFC in 1974.
+“I wanted to build it as high as I could to attract customers,” said Tubby.
+“I had no idea it would become a landmark.”

 The Big Chicken in Marietta